-- 2.6.
-For the purpose of this policy, "sibling" is defined as any brother or sister related by blood or marriage and any fostered or adopted siblings. - 2.7.
-Where oversubscribed, the trust will give priority to children whose siblings are attending school at the time of application and still attending at the time of admission. - 2.8.
+- 2.7.
+Where oversubscribed, the trust will give priority to children whose siblings are attending school at the time of application and still attending at the time of admission.
+Children who are brought up together as a family by a civil partnership and who are living at the same address, are also considered to be siblings. - 2.8.
 For the purpose of this policy, "children of staff" refers to any children of staff who have been employed by the individual institution for two or more years at the time at which the application was made, and where the member of staff has been recruited to fill a vacant post where there is a demonstrable skill shortage.